CodingCellist/codingcellist.github.io/content/en/post/media-i-enjoyed-2023/index.md

 the 'Opening Ceremony': "Remember that we all are brothers".)

 I'd recommend starting with "Lifa" or maybe the 2 first tracks on "Drif".

+### My Little, Safe Space (Six Days of Rest)

+### ÁTTA (Sigur Rós)

+### Triumph & Disaster (We Lost The Sea)

+We Lost The Sea were my first introduction to post-rock (the YouTube channel "WorldHasPostRock" included "A Gallant Gentlemen" as part of one of their collections) and I don't think I've loved a genre that fast in a long time.
+So they hold a special place in my heart.

+Now.
+Where "Departure Songs" was an album inspired by the perseverance and enduring curiosity of humanity in spite of extreme risk and tragic accidents, making the album highly cathartic and comforting in its own bittersweet post-rock way, "Triumph & Disaster" is not exactly that.
+The opening paragraph of the album description reads:

+> Triumph & Disaster is a post-apocalyptic view on the collapse of the world
+> told like a children’s story and illustrated through the eyes of a mother and
+> her son as they spend one last day on Earth.
+The music is the narrative for
+> the destruction and tragedy.
+The words tell the story of love, loss and
+> letting go.

+Now if that immediately brought your mood down, yeah it tends to have that effect (sorry!).
+Triumph & Disaster is an intense album, to say the least, both thematically and musically.
+The very first notes on the album are harsh, almost air-siren-like (but make it metal), and they slowly fade in and out of the music for _seven minutes_ of the first track (which is 15 minutes long; I love this genre ^^).
+On one hand, it's somewhat jarring.
+But on the other, as ever with WLTS, boy does it ever nicely set the tone for the rest of the album's "journey".

+That's not to say that there aren't nice tracks on the album, far from it!
+The remaining half of the first track is softer (although the opening harshness does make a comeback towards the end of the track), and this is a common theme throughout the album.
+There are some soft tracks in the middle of it, but most of the tracks blend post-rock and that more metal-y harshness; the album tells a tragic, haunting narrative, and the music reflects that.
+It's actually really cool.

+I love this album, I genuinely do, but the intensity of its story, how the music tells it, and the at times overwhelming soundscape means it is not something I listen to lightly, in the background.
+And I often need to just sit for a bit after listening to it.
+It's a tragic story, but it's just so well done...

+Reading back over that.
+If I've somehow convinced you to listen to this because it is actually fantastic music, rather than you just going "I'm good.
+Do you need a hug?", then yay!  ^^

+Also, be sure to listen to the combination of the album's poem/story and the track "Dust", on YouTube: "Triumph & Disaster - Are we really too late?"
+This combination is not included on the album (I don't know why, it is genuinely a shame), but it is once again really well done and sets the tone for the album.

 ## Video Games